exposit/pythia-oracle/README.md

 READ THE HELP.MD file!

-Always save backup copies of your text files IN A SEPARATE DIRECTORY OUTSIDE THE PYTHIA DIRECTORY before trying a new version or making any changes!
-And check your saved work occasionally by hitting save and then opening up one of the log files to make sure things are saving as you expected them to.

-If the app window is too big or two small, you can adjust it by setting the size, either in the pythia.py file or at the command line.

-`python pythia.py --size 1280x725`

-You can also open up the 'pythia.py' file in your favorite text editor, then uncomment these lines:

-`kivy.config.Config.set ( 'graphics', 'width', 1280 )`<br>
-`kivy.config.Config.set ( 'graphics', 'height', 725 )`

-Change the numbers (1280, 725) as you'd prefer.

-MAKE BACKUPS BEFORE EDITING FILES MANUALLY.
-It takes two seconds to right click on your save folder and 'compress' or 'save as zip' then drag and drop the zip somewhere else.

-Most of the program's user data is saved in plain text files (in json format); make a backup and then open up some save game files and see what's in there.
-You can edit past entries, change configuration values, even set a custom pre and post title for your game (look for those entries in 'saves/\<game name\>/config.txt' and the '---').

-There are multiple config files.
-The main config in the pythia root directory; you can edit this as much as you'd like and all changes will propagate to any new games.
-Alternately, you can edit the config.txt file in each save game folder, but please back it up first!

-To shut down, click the x in the upper left of the main window or just close the terminal.
 You'll find your save games in the pythia folder under 'saves'.
-Content is saved pretty frequently but be sure to hit the 'save' button before closing down to be sure.
-Backups are in the "backups" folder.
+Backup zips are saved in the backups folder.
+The config.py file contains all the important variables.

-I recommend playing around in the quicksave a bit until you figure out what kind of output (and input) the various buttons expect!
+I recommend playing around in the quicksave a bit until you figure out what kind of output (and input) the various buttons generate.
 To reset the quicksave, just delete the entire quicksave folder in the saves folder, then remake it at the title screen.

 Note: the system expects a quicksave folder to be present and it's a good idea to have one.

 MAKE BACKUPS BEFORE EDITING FILES MANUALLY.
 It takes two seconds to right click on your save folder and 'compress' or 'save as zip' then drag and drop the zip somewhere else.
+Read about manual edit mode in HELP.md; it's there to help protect your files.

 #### Wait, I want more tables!